Add Your Heading Text Here

 Panel discussion 1: Balancing the Digital Frontier: Wild West or Values-based Regulation

 In the last legislative period, the EU has introduced the Digital Services Act (DSA) and the Digital Markets Act (DMA) to regulate digital platforms while protecting freedom of expression.
 Some critics, including centre-right and populist voices, argue that these regulations are too restrictive.
 More recently, tech leaders like Elon Musk and Mark Zuckerberg advocate for a more libertarian, self-regulatory approach.
-This raises questions about balancing freedom and accountability online and thus this discussion will explore how to regulate platforms while ensuring competitiveness, inclusion, innovation, transparency, and accountability.
+This has raised questions about balancing freedom and accountability online and thus this discussion explored how to regulate platforms while ensuring competitiveness, inclusion, innovation, transparency, and accountability.

 Coffee Break